+Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programmes and qualifications around the world.
 Every year thousands of students with Cambridge International AS & A Levels gain places at leading universities worldwide.
-Cambridge International AS & A Levels are accepted across 195 countries.
-They are valued by top universities around the world including those in the UK, US (including Ivy League universities), Europe, Australia, Canada and New Zealand.
+Our programmes and qualifications are valued by top universities around the world including those in the UK, US (including Ivy League universities), Europe, Australia, Canada and New Zealand.